0xNico/noir-pay/README.md

 ### 888 Anon Club Bounty
 > Bounty currently @ 88 SOL [$10,500] At time of writing.
+If you are a keen web3 developer and would love to build a beautiful frontend for 'Noir Pay' with integration into Solana Pay - then lets do that today!
 To claim / start working on this bounty please reach out to sleepdev#6905 on discord or alternatively [@0xnicoj](https://twitter.com/0xnicoj) on twitter.